myriadrf/A2300/hdl/containers/2ChRx_Readme .txt

 ********************************************************************************************************************
 VERSION NOTES:

+** Ver 1, rev. 20 (h0114 - 8/21/14)
+1)  Added latching to rx0 full and rx1 full led indicators.
+These can be reset when the fifos are cleared.
+    This provides a visual queue that is readily visible when an overflow occurs.
+Primarily using to debug USB streaming interfaces.

 ** Ver 1, rev. 19 (h0113 - 7/28/14)
 1)  Restored original Lime clock enable and clock functions to lime interface so we could release updated general